An update from the Candy brothers litigation

 However, defining what the scope of the "transaction" will be in any given case is clearly open to different interpretations.
 Further, consideration of what is fair in relation to the facts at hand is unlikely to be eradicated in future judgements, given the need to balance the protection of privilege against not providing an incomplete picture of a particular issue to the court.
 As Nugee J put it, "what strikes one judge as fair in one case may not strike another judge as fair in another case".
 Litigants should therefore continue to be wary of the possible knock-on effects of waiving privilege and "pick their cherries" wisely.

-The full text of the judgement is available here.
+The full text of the judgment is available here.